 If you need to check if your line is frozen, simply remove the kick plate off the bottom of the fridge then unhook the water line just under the left door.
 Simply pull the two blue tabs apart to unhook the line.
 Place a cup under the line going towards the back of the refrigerator then activate the water dispenser.
 If water flows then the water line is frozen inside the door.
 Hook up the water line again and replace the kick plate.

-To thaw your line, use a hair dryer on high heat pointed the water line and back (outside) of the water dispenser control panel for about 15 minutes.
-That thawed it for me but of course it’ll just freeze again unless you have some way to keep it from freezing.
+To thaw your line, use this handy the Water Line Buddy simply blow a hair dryer on high heat at the water line, water dispenser control panel and the back (outside) of the door near the water line for about 15 minutes.
+That thawed it for me but of course, it’ll just freeze again unless you fix the root cause.

 We purchased the water line heater from amazon that installs in about 15 minutes and fixes the issue permanently.
 Basically, it just clips in the electrical wiring of the control panel then runs a couple of wires up into the water line to keep it from freezing.
 Ok, a bit of a hack but it sure beats paying $200 for a serviceman to do it!